Things You Will Need

 CHANGE OF MAJOR

 Changing of major is allowed but in order to change your major you must sit with a counselor from the Counseling Center.
 The student must notify Certifying Official for Gaston College located in the Financial Aid Office to ensure that your major change is put into the system for accuracy of your pathway.
 Chapter 31 students must speak with their Vocational Rehab Counselor before making any changes in their pathways.
-The Financial Aid Office is located in the Myers Center adjacent to the Counseling Center.
+The Financial Aid Office is located on the 2nd floor of the Myers Center.

 Minimum grade point average (GPA) for students receiving VA educational benefits (veterans, reservists, dependents) is 2.0.
 Students receiving VA benefits whose GPA falls below 2.0 will be placed on academic probation.
 If unsatisfactory progress continues, the students will have benefits suspended until the GPA returns to satisfactory status with a 2.0 GPA or better.

 You must notify the Gaston College Certifying Official immediately if you change your class schedule to prevent overpayments.
 If you decide to increase or decrease the number of credits that you are taking the Certifying Official must be notified in order to process paper work for your payment.
 You may be required to reimburse the VA funds received if you drop classes, are considered a No Show (NS) or if you Withdraw (W) without mitigating circumstances.
 Only courses required for your current major are eligible for VA payment.